openfl/www.openfl.org/_posts/2016-10-11-custom-shaders-audiosource-and-more-openfl-4-3-and-lime-3-3-released.md

 ## Improvements to Lime Future

 We have made a number of small changes to lime.app.Future in order to make it more useful, the most notable changes to Future include the addition of `ready` and `result`, which can be used to force sleep on native platforms to wait for either the Future to be finished, or to be finished and to return the `onComplete` result.
+These are helpful when you want a Future to block instead of returning asynchronously

+{% highlight haxe %}
+var future = AudioBuffer.loadFromFile ("sound.ogg");
+future.onComplete (completeHandler);
+future.onError (errorHandler);
+future.ready (); // will block until the result is ready
+{% endhighlight %}

+{% highlight haxe %}
+var buffer = AudioBuffer.loadFromFile ("sound.ogg").result (); // will block and return result
+{% endhighlight %}

 ## Miscellaneous Fixes